 It is not known if this drug will harm a fetus so if you are pregnant or if you can become pregnant, be sure to discuss this with your medical provider.
 The same is true if you are breast feeding.

-Can I take it if I take other prescriptions or over-the-counter medications?
+Can I take this drug if I take other prescriptions or over-the-counter medications?

 The company notes with their Actonel consumer information that you may need a special dosage or you may not be able to use Actonel at all with certain medications.
 If you take any of the following medications Be sure to discuss them Medications with your health care provider: